adam-vest/praecepta-kb/README.md

-# Canonical documentation style guide
+# KB documentation style guide

 This repository contains the documentation and the Vale rules for the documentation and KB style guides.